arjunrao87/arjunrao.co-v4/src/essays/2016-01-25/travel.md

 title: "The Quintessence of Travel"
 category: "Travel"
 ---
-“The traveler sees what he sees.
-The tourist sees what he has come to see.”
+> The traveler sees what he sees.
+The tourist sees what he has come to see. -G.K.
--G.K.
 Chesterton

 A question I spend far too much time thinking about, is how do I become a better traveler and avoid the pitfalls of becoming a tourist.
 While this topic of discussion could diverge along multiple paths, the train of thought specifically that I am talking about is, reminiscing about a particular travel in its entirety.
 The question, then is, what does it mean to capture the essence of a trip?
 Given the technology and tools at our disposal today, there are certain major shortcomings in our ability to weave a complete fabric of our travelogue.
 First and foremost among these is a sense of food/taste.
 You could argue of course, that taking pictures or videos of the food we partake in and the libations we consume, are sufficient in giving a sense of the cuisine.
 However, I am talking more about the actual taste of the food being captured, not just the visualizations.
 Perhaps, there will come a day when this will be possible.
 Second on the list, is a sense of smell.
 It has been found that smell is among the strongest senses to trigger past memories.
 Be it the alpine scent of the mountains or the fresh aroma of that coffee brewing in that cafe you went to, there is literally no way, at the moment, that we can capture smell for future reference.